 Introduction

 How did Tabular Forms evolve?
-As we already mentioned, this feature was a part of APEX (HTML_DB) from the very beginning.
-Until the version 4.0 there were no (major) changes in the way Tabular Forms operate.
+As we already mentioned, this feature was a part of APEX (previously called HTML_DB) from the very beginning.
+Until version 4.0 there were no (major) changes in the way Tabular Forms operate.
 There was a wizard to lead us through creation of a Tabular Form.
 This wizard would create a simple editable report for us.
 Beside the report, it would create couple of buttons required for saving or discarding of our changes and four processes for create, update and delete of our data.
 That was basically it.
 If we needed more, we had to create our own code.

 APEX 4.0 and Tabular Forms